cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_info.rst

 Commands
 ========

-*allconf*

-    Print ALL configuration options - including default options

 *conf*

-    Print only the configuration options which are not the same as default (regardless of whether you have specified them or not)
+    Print only the configuration options which are not the same as default (regardless of whether you have specified them or not).

-*lint*
+*conf-default*

+    Print all default configuration options, ignoring those set locally.

+*conf-all*

+    Print ALL configuration options - including default options.
+This command shows which options will be in effect at runtime.

+*conf-lint*

     Print only configuration options which are NOT recognised.
 This command should not print anything.
 It uses cyrus.conf to find